Hoyasumii/bee-movie/README.md

 So be careful.
 As always, watch your brooms, hockey sticks, dogs, birds, bears and bats.

-Also, I got a couple of reports of root beer bein
+Also, I got a couple of reports of root beer being